 Here is what we know at the time of this writing:

-> Individual calendar-year C corps and Trust returns are now due July 15.
-No April 15 extension is necessary.
+-- Individual calendar-year C corps and Trust returns are now due July 15.
+No April 15 extension was necessary.

 Under the Families First Coronavirus Response Act, there is also a self-employed credit for family leave.
 If you are self-employed, there are federal benefits available to you.

 As COVID-19 plays out, many of my clients have come to me with questions.

 -- Will this impact H-2A?
 Yes, U.S. Citizenship and Immigration Services offices are closed at the time of this writing.
 And, keep in mind the ever-changing travel bans.